saiudayagiri/GSoC/README.md

 - **Limitation: Narrow Scope of 2D Structure Test Cases**
   The existing test cases for the Structure2D module focus on a limited range of 2D structures, primarily simple configurations without significant complexity.
 They do not adequately cover a wider variety of structural layouts, such as those with multiple joints, irregular shapes, or complex geometries.
-  **Future Scope**: Expand the test suite to include a broader range of 2D structures, such as multi-membered frames, irregular polygons, and structures with varying member orientations.
+  **Future Scope**: Expand the test suite to include a broader range of 2D structures, such as multi-membered frames, irregular shapes, and structures with varying member orientations.
 This would help validate the module's ability to handle diverse architectural and engineering designs, ensuring reliability across different scenarios.

 - **Limitation: Uniform E, I, A Values Across Members**
   The module requires all members to have the same elastic modulus (E), moment of inertia (I), and cross-sectional area (A), limiting its applicability to heterogeneous 2D structures with varying material properties.